swiss-ai/posttraining/README.md

 Additional LICENSE files may be present in subdirectories of the project.

-## Getting started - Troubleshooting and extra information
+## Getting started - Troubleshooting and extra information (for SwissAI users)

 ### GitHub authentication through SSH Agent Forwarding